bjmorgan/kinisi/docs/source/index.rst

 More information about *how* :py:mod:`kinisi` determines the diffusion coefficient can be found in the detailed `methodology`_.

 :py:mod:`kinisi` can handle simulation trajectories from many common molecular dynamics packages, including `VASP`_ and those that can be read by `MDAnalysis`_.
-Examples of some of these analyses are shown in the `tutorials`_, also given there is an example of using :py:mod:`kinisi` to investigate the Arrhenius relationship of diffusion as a function of temperature.
+Examples of some of these analyses are shown in the `notebooks`_, also given there is an example of using :py:mod:`kinisi` to investigate the Arrhenius relationship of diffusion as a function of temperature.

 .. figure:: _static/example.pdf
   :width: 450